Customers on an Enterprise or Growth plan can access Data Pipeline as an add-on package. See our pricing page for more details.

 Partitioning

-The data in the tables is partitioned based on _PARTITIONTIME
+The data in the tables is partitioned based on_PARTITIONTIME pseudo column and in project timezone.

 Queries

 You can query data with a single table schema or with a multiple table schema in BigQuery.
 To get more information about the table schemas, please see Schema.
+To query a single table schema, use this snippet.CLEANED_EVENT_NAME is the transformed event name based on transformation rules.

 Getting the number of events in each day

-pseudo column and in project timezone, you can use to following query to get the number of events per day in an easy and fast way:
+You will need this if you suspect the export process is not exporting all the events you want.
+As the tables are partitions using_PARTITIONTIME pseudo column and in project timezone, you can use to following query to get the number of events per day in an easy and fast way:

 Querying the identity mapping table